-The Antibody Society maintains a comprehensive table of approved mAb therapeutics and those in regulatory review in the EU or US.
-Please log in to access the table, which is located in the Members Only section and can be downloaded in Excel format.
-Information about other antibody therapeutics that may enter regulatory review in 2019 can be found in ‘Antibodies to watch in 2019’.
+The Antibody Society maintains a comprehensive table of approved monoclonal antibody therapeutics and those in regulatory review in the EU or US.
+The table, which is located in the Web Resources section of the Society’s website, can be downloaded in Excel format.